One-Day Literary Writing Lodge in Hong Kong Voices

 Poetry has been thought of as a means for representation for individuals to express themselves.
 Numerous writers have discussed different parts of the ‘self’ in their work, most notably W.E.B.
 DuBois in his essays on race Souls of Black Folk that talked about the idea of “double-consciousness” where black people dealt with both how they saw themselves and how their immediate society viewed them.
 In poetry, poets such as Pablo Neruda, Langston Hughes, Leung Ping Kwan, Paul Lawrence Dunbar and Jane Hirshfield have all written poems where two or more identities are created to resist stereotypes imposed by society.
 We will examine how each of these poets from different backgrounds creates different identities within the same speakers to be able to resist being typecast by the outside world.
 We will then analyse how each speaker in the poem balances between public selves and private selves.
 Finally, in pairs, we will write poems which show tension between private and imposed identities that the speakers in the poems (not necessarily the poets themselves) negotiate in representing identities.
 Workshop participants may draw inspiration from personal experience, but they may also draw inspiration from the experiences of others close to them, or simply from observed experience in Hong Kong, greater China or elsewhere in the world.

-Collier Nogues’s poetry collections are (Drunken Boat, 2015) and On the Other Side, Blue (Four Way, 2011).
+Collier Nogues’s poetry collections are The Ground I Stand On Is Not My Ground (Drunken Boat, 2015) and On the Other Side, Blue (Four Way, 2011).
 Her work has been supported by fellowships and grants from the MacDowell Colony, the Ucross Foundation, Vermont Studio Center, and Lingnan University.
 Poems, essays, and reviews have appeared in Jacket2, The Volta, At Length, Jubilat, Pleiades, Massachusetts Review, Cha, and other journals, and as the Academy of American Poets’ Poem-A-Day.
 Her bilingual, digital collaboration with Hong Kong poets and programmers about the ongoing aftereffects of Hong Kong’s Umbrella Movement launched in June 2016.
 She teaches creative writing in the Chinese University of Hong Kong’s MA Programme in Literary Studies, and is a PhD Fellow at the University of Hong Kong, where she studies contemporary poetry’s response to US militarisation.
-She also co-edits poetry for and and curates Hong Kong’s English-medium poetry craft talk series.
+She also co-edits poetry for Juked and Tongue and curates Hong Kong’s English-medium poetry craft talk series.

 Collier’s Workshop: Using Local Vernacular for a Global Audience/Readership